deepaksood619/deepaksood619.github.io/docs/languages/java/jvm-architecture.md

 - Target Code Generator-- Target Code Generator is responsible for Generating Machine Code/ Native Code

-- Profiler--Profileris a special component, it is responsible for finding the hotspots (i.e) Used to identify whether the method is called multiple time or not.
+- Profiler--Profiler is a special component, it is responsible for finding the hotspots (i.e) Used to identify whether the method is called multiple time or not.

 - Garbage Collector: Garbage Collector is a part of Execution Engine, it collects/removes the unreferenced objects.
 Garbage Collection can be triggered by calling"System.gc()", but the execution is not guaranteed.Garbage collector of JVM collects only those objects that are created bynewkeyword.
 So if you have created any object withoutnew, you can usefinalize methodto perform cleanup.

 <https://www.javainterviewpoint.com/java-virtual-machine-architecture-in-java>

-## Java Native Interface (JNI): JNIwill be interacting with theNative Method Librariesand provides the Native Libraries required for the Execution Engine
+## Java Native Interface (JNI)

+JNI will be interacting with the Native Method Libraries and provides the Native Libraries required for the Execution Engine

-## Native Method Libraries:It is aCollection of the Native Libraries which isrequired for the Execution Engine
+## Native Method Libraries: It is a Collection of the Native Libraries which is required for the Execution Engine

 ## Z Garbage Collector (Introduced in Java 11)